PeterGeorge7/csv_transactionFiles-project1-learnwithgio/README.md

 Here is an example of what the table should look like

 ![Sample Output](result.png)
-# 1- read all csv files
+# break Tasks:
-# 2- store in array
+ 1- read all csv files
-# 3- calc income & expense & net total
+ 2- store in array
-# 4- date format
+ 3- date format
-# 5- how to create uploading status
+ 4- calc income & expense & net total